 The Juicero was a state-of-the-art electro-mechanical device, an expensive one to develop too, a total of 120 M was spent on engineering this device correctly.

-The Juicero is a perfect example of how expensive a new to the world product can be.
+The embedded device is a perfect example of how expensive a new to the world product can be.

-If your device is low in the complexity scale, you could go to a website like Fiver and hire a Mechanical Engineer freelancer or an engineering agency who will charge you different rates for different services, the options are many and quoted at profoundly different prices, for example.
+If your embedded system is low in the complexity scale, you could go to a website like Fiver and hire a Mechanical Engineer freelancer or an engineering agency who will charge you different rates for different services, the options are many and quoted at profoundly different prices, for example.

 If you decide to go the freelance way, please understand that they will all, after having a conversation with you most likely, work on mechanical designs, and in the end, you’ll get different “ready to manufacture” files.

 Some freelancers will say they’ll get the job done in 1-week others in 2 months; it depends on the complexity of the design, the price they’ll charge will also vary.